Joseph Wynn's Résumé

 Overview

-Languages: Rust, TypeScript/JavaScript, Python, PHP
+Languages: Rust, TypeScript/JavaScript, Python, SQL, PHP

-Data stores: MariaDB, Amazon Redshift, SQLite
+Data stores: MariaDB/MySQL, Amazon Redshift, SQLite

 Experience

-2014–2017: BBC News
+2014–2017: BBC News | Principal Engineer

-2013–2014: Rightster
+2013–2014: Rightster | Senior Software Developer

 Working closely with product developers and designers, I helped build Rightster's new video distribution platform.
 This role involved writing a lot of code and co-ordinating feature development with other teams.
 In between shipping features, I implemented a Git workflow that helped to reduce the chaos of multiple teams working on the same source code.
 It was this Git workflow that led me to write A Hacker's Guide to Git.
 It was very satisfying to build a product from the ground up, and to ensure our development practices allowed the team to grow quickly.

-2012–2013: Time Inc. UK
+2012–2013: Time Inc. UK | Senior Software Developer

 Open Source